Alex-Pennington/phoenix-build-scripts/README.md

 **Phoenix Build Scripts** is a git submodule that provides consistent build infrastructure across all Phoenix projects.
 It handles version management (MAJOR.MINOR.PATCH+BUILD.COMMIT-dirty), automated builds with MSYS2/CMake, and deployment to GitHub releases.

+## AI Agent Protocol (MANDATORY)

+- Follow this repository’s protocol only; do not invent alternate build flows.
+- **All builds must go through** `scripts/deploy-release.ps1` (dry run or `-Deploy`).
+Do not call `cmake` directly.
+- **Installation is required:** run `scripts/init-project.ps1` immediately after adding the submodule.
+Do not hand-create config files.
+- When you include this repo, copy the build instructions into your project’s `.github/copilot-instructions.md` so agents see them early.

 ### Key Features

 - **Standardized CMake presets** - msys2-ucrt64, debug, release configurations